Tekthree/ticket-shameless/README.md

 - [ ] QR code generation for tickets
 - [ ] Ticket scanning at the door
 - [ ] Analytics dashboard for sales
-- [ ] Image upload to Supabase Storage
 - [ ] Featured events and promotions

 ## Tech Stack